Santoku Knife Vs Chef Knife

 How To Sharpen A Santoku Knife?

-Santoku knives can easily sharpen by using a santoku knife angle of 10 to 15 Degree and rubbing it with a whetstone or a honing steel rod.
-You can also use the sharpening tool, but it can cost you every time you sharpen the blade, as santoku knives need frequent sharpening for best results.
-You need to rub the blade with a whetstone or steel rod for at least 5 to 10 minutes.
+Santoku knives can easily sharpen using a santoku knife angle of 10 to 15 Degrees and rubbing it with a whetstone or a honing steel rod.
+You can also use the sharpening tool, but it can cost you every time you sharpen the blade, as Santoku knives need frequent sharpening for best results.
+You must rub the edge with a whetstone or steel rod for at least 5 to 10 minutes.

 How To Use A Santoku Knife?

-For the best performance of the santoku knife, you need a wooden cutting board.
-Santoku knives featured straight blades perfect for chopping, mincing, and dicing purposes.
-Hold the knife in your strong hand with one thumb on the blade’s upper surface and curl the fingers along the knife’s handle.
-In this way, you need to assert limited pressure for chopping on a wooden board.
+For the best performance of the Santoku knife, you need a wooden cutting board.
+Santoku knives featured straight blades perfect for chopping, mincing, and dicing.
+Hold the knife in your hand with one thumb on the blade’s upper surface and curl the fingers along the handle.
+In this way, you must assert limited pressure for chopping on a wooden board.

 What Size Santoku Knife Is Best?

-The standard size of a santoku knife is 7”, which is completely fitted in the hands of a professional chef according to their age.
+The standard size of a santoku knife is 7”, wholly fitted in the hands of a professional chef according to their age.
 You can also choose if you are a beginner or have lower age or height.

 The Final Verdict

-A knife should be versatile and easy to use for any activity, both professional and domestic.
+A knife should be versatile and easy to use for any professional and domestic activity.
 By comparing Santoku Knife Vs Chef Knife, our decision is based on personal experience.

 If you are using the knife for professional purposes and need accuracy and precision for specific jobs, it is highly recommended to go for a chef knife.
-But if you are planning to use the knife for general purposes and rough use for multiple activities with acceptable results, then you should choose a santoku knife.
+But if you plan to use the cutter for general purposes and rough use for multiple activities with acceptable results, you should choose a Santoku knife.